learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 ## Conclusion

 Understanding the tree structure of the DOM helps us navigate its hierarchy.
 In subtrees and branches we can find the nodes we need by IDs, class names or tag names.
 Once we've selected our elements, we can use JavaScript to manipulate them.

-<p class='util--hide'>View <a href='https://learn.co/lessons/the-dom-is-a-tree'>The DOM is a Tree</a> on Learn.co and start learning to code for free.</p>